Linas819/LevelPlay-Test-App/README.md

 3. [Chain image](https://www.psdgraphics.com/3d/seamless-chrome-metal-chain/)

 ## Project features
 App uses data in Json file to generate leves where you have to connect dots.
 Dot are numbered from 1 and have to be pressed one by one.
-Dots cannot be pressed by going over (after 3rd dot the 4th one must be pressed and no any other).
-Line is drawn continuestly.
-If the next dot is clicked before line is done drawing, it automaticy fills up and the new line wil begin drawing.
+Dots cannot be pressed by going over (after 3rd dot the 4th one must be pressed and not any other).
+Line is drawn continuously.
+If the next dot is clicked before line is done drawing, it automaticly fills up and the next line will begin drawing.